Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/vertfull.md

 Vertical full width
 ===================
-Prevents dmenu to indents items at the same level as the prompt length.
+Prevents dmenu from indenting items at the same level as the prompt length.

 Download
 --------